Istiaq66/Istiaq66/README.md

 </p>

-## I'm a Software Engineer (Android | Flutter) | Problem Solver
+## I'm a Software Engineer (Flutter) @6amtech | Problem Solver | Passionate about creating innovative solutions

-- 🥅 2023 Goals: Learn DSA, Flutter, a backend framework solve problems on Leetcode and get job a in the Software Industry
+- 🥅 2024 Goals: Advance expertise in DSA, initiate backend learning, explore DevOps, contribute to open source, and focus on code quality for continual growth as a software engineer.

 -  📫 How to reach me: ahmedboby66@gmail.com.